raganwald/raganwald.github.com/_posts/2017-07-22-closing-iterables-is-a-leaky-abstraction.md

 Iterators are stateful by design: Repeatedly invoking the `.next()` method usually results in a series of values until `done` (although some iterators continue indefinitely).

-Here’s an iterator that counts down:
+Here's an iterator that counts down:

 ```javascript
 const iCountdown = {